 use_guess_tab : If a Guess order table is provided this parameter defines how it is used:0: No usage, 1: use it to set lower/upper Y rows where order are searched 2: the order table tries to fully match the guess.
 [1] radx : X-radius of median filtering window.
 [2] rady : Y-radius of median filtering window.
 [1] mmethod : Background subtraction method.
 If equal to 'median' the background is sampled using the median of a sub-window.
 If 'minimum', the minimum sub-window value is used.
 If 'no', no background subtraction is done. <median minimum="" no="" =""> [median]</median> backsubgrid : Number of grid points (in x- and y-direction) used to estimate the background (mode=poly).
 [50] backsubradiusy : The height (in pixels) of the background sampling window is (2radiusy + 1).
 This parameter is not corrected for binning.
 [2] backsubkappa : The value of kappa in the one-sided kappa-sigma clipping used to estimate the background (mode=poly).
-[4.0] backsubdegx : Degree (in x) of polynomial used to estimate the background (mode=poly).
-[2] backsubdegy : Degree (in y) of polynomial used to estimate the background (mode=poly).
+[4.0] backsubdegx : Degree (in x) of polynomial used to estimate the - background (mode=poly).
+[2] backsubdegy : Degree (in y) of polynomial used to estimate the 31 background (mode=poly).
 [2] samplewidth : Separation of sample traces (used by Hough transform) in input image.
 [50] minslope : Minimum possible line slope.
 This should be the 'physical' slope on the chip, i.e. not taking binning factors into account, which is handled by the recipe.
 [0.0] maxslope : Maximum possible line slope.
 [0.2] sloperes : Resolution (width in pixels) of Hough space.
-[120] norders : Number of echelle orders to detect.
-If set to 0 the predicted number of orders will be read from the guess order table.
-If no guess order table is given, the recipe will try to autodetect the number of orders.
-If the raw frame is a red chip and this parameter is specified, the given value will be used for both red chips.
-[0] pthres : In automatic mode, or if the number of orders to detect is read from a guess table, the detection of new lines stops when the intensity of a candidate line drops to less than 'pthres' times the intensity of the previous detection.
-Otherwise - i.e. if the number of orders to detect was specified by setting the 'norders' parameters - this parameter is ignored.
+[120] pthres : In automatic mode, or if the number of orders to detect is read from a guess table, the detection of new lines stops when the intensity of a candidate line drops to less than 'pthres' times the intensity of the previous detection.
 [0.2] tracestep : The step size used when tracing the orders.
 [10] minthresh : The minimum threshold value is (min + minthres(max - min)).
 Here 'min' and 'max' are the lowest and highest pixel values in the central bin of the order.
-[0.2] maxgap : If the order line drops below detection threshold, the order tracing algorithm will try to jump a gap of maximum size 'maxgap' multiplied by the image width.
+[0.01] maxgap : If the order line drops below detection threshold, the order tracing algorithm will try to jump a gap of maximum size 'maxgap' multiplied by the image width.
 [0.2] maxrms : When fitting the orders with straight lines, this is the maximum allowed RMS relative to the median RMS of all orders.
-[100.0] defpoll : The degree of the bivarite fit (cross dispersion direction).
-If negative, the degree is optimized to give the best fit. [-1] defpol2 : The degree of the bivarite fit (order number).
-If negative, the degree is optimized to give the best fit. [-1] kappa : Used for kappa-sigma clipping of the final polynomial fit.
+[100.0] defpol1 : The degree of the bivarite fit (cross dispersion direction).
+If negative, the degree is optimized to give the best fit. $[-1]$ defpol2 : The degree of the bivarite fit (order number).
+If 332-1-2-2 negative, the degree is optimized to give the best fit. [-1] kappa : Used for kappa-sigma clipping of the final polynomial fit.
 If negative, no clipping is done.
 [6.0]

-Doc: VLT-MAN-ESO-19500-3016
+VLT-MAN-ESO-19500-3016

-ESO FLAMES-UVES Pipeline User Manual Issue: Issue 7.0
+Issue 11.0

-LOU Date: Date 2010-06-23
+Date 2011-10-31

-Page: 64 of 109
+63 of 107